techbastic/roadmaps/README.md

 - apply for positions
 - We've got you covered with a comprehensive repository featuring a curated list of communities and job portals where you can connect, learn, and apply.

-  So, why wait?
+  So, whar are you waiting for?
 Dive in and take the first step toward your dream career!

 ## Roadmaps: